guldmand/DataScience/README.md

-# DataScience
+# DataSciencePyhon
-MSc in Data Science
+Python files from MSc in Data Science